 What is bun cha gio?

 Bun cha gio literally translates to vermicelli noodles with Vietnamese egg rolls.
 It is a light and refreshing Vietnamese dish made when fried egg rolls are paired with vermicelli noodles, green lettuce, mint, pickled vegetables, and sometimes cucumbers.
 It is then finished off with crushed peanuts and nuoc cham (Vietnamese dipping sauce).
+Because this dish utilizes fried egg rolls, it is definitely not the healthiest vermicelli bowl recipe.
+For something a little healthier, check out my Vietnamese turmeric fish (a personal favorite!) or my ca hoi nuong (a different take on a Vietnamese classic).

 Ingredients, Substitutions & Adjustments